gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/08_supply_chain_security.md

 - how the service provider manages security risks from third party suppliers
 - how the service provider manages the conformance of their suppliers with security requirements

-These concepts are covered in more detail in the NCSC’s Supply chain guidance .
+These concepts are covered in more detail in the NCSC’s Supply chain guidance.

 ### Suggested implementation approaches